-This is a dual certificate in Certificate II in Engineering and Certificate III in Aviation (Remote Pilot - Visual Line of Sight).
+This is a dual certificate in Certificate II in Engineering and Certificate III in Aviation (Remote Pilot).
 This pathway allows students to have accreditation for constructing their own remote aircraft as well as giving each student the ability to apply for Civil Aviation Safety Authority (CASA) Remote Pilot Licence (RePL).

 This pathway starts in Term 2 of year 10 following on from the Industrial Technology skills (AeroSkills).
-Students will continue study in Year 11 and 12 for the Certificate III in Aviation (Remote Pilot - Visual Line of Sight).
+Students will continue study in Year 11 and 12 for the Certificate III in Aviation (Remote Pilot).